 Slow-motion footage is another cool thing in the world of photography that can impress your friends and colleagues.
-Today, there are many cameras available that are good at capturing slow-motion videos.
-But, the question is, what to look for while searching for a camera that is capable of slowing down the footage?
+There are many slow-motion cameras on the market, but we want you to have the best one.
+Our review is based on what to look for while searching for a camera that is capable of slowing down the footage?

 It’s the frames per second or FPS that play an important role.
 Additionally, some other specifications like the sensor size and resolution of the camera are also important factors to consider, and they significantly impact the quality of your slowed-down footage.
 Here is the list of some of the best slow-motion cameras that you can find on the market.